JaqiKal/pixavibe/README.md

 **Profile**
 - Purpose: This component is designed to render a user profile with options for following/unfollowing and block/unblock based on the current user's interaction status with the profile.
 - Props: profile, owner, image
-- Usage: Can be used as a Community memeber widget, Author card in blog posts, Participant list in events pages.
-From this component const Profile is considered a reusable component and has been reused in: PopularProfiles.js tho render the profiles in the popular profiles field.
+- Usage: Can be used as a Community memeber widget, Author card in blog posts, Participant list in events pages. `const Profile*  is considered a reusable component and has been reused in: PopularProfiles.js to render the profiles in the popular profiles field.
 - Potential uses: Highly reusable, convenient to use anywhere where you need to show the profile/user associated with a piece of content.
+Community member widget, author card in blog posts, participant list in events pages.

+**Custom Hooks**
+- useClickOutsideToggle
+  - Purpose: Handle click outside events to toggle state.
+  - Usage: Can be reused in any component that needs to handle click outside functionality.
+- useRedirect
+  - Purpose: Redirect users based on their authentication status.
+  - Usage: Can be reused in any component that needs to handle user redirects based on authentication.

+**Utility Functions**
+- Utility functions (e.g., date formatting, data validation)
+- Purpose: General-purpose functions that can be used across different parts of the application.

 </details>